apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 </property>

 <property>
-  <name>fs.s3a.block.output.buffer</name>
+  <name>fs.s3a.fast.upload.buffer</name>
   <value>disk</value>
   <description>
-    Buffering mechanism to use when using S3A block output (fs.s3a.block.output=true).
+    The buffering mechanism to use when using S3A fast upload (fs.s3a.fast.upload=true).
 Values: disk, array, bytebuffer.
+    This configuration option has no effect if fs.s3a.fast.upload is false.

     "disk" will use the directories listed in fs.s3a.buffer.dir as the location(s) to save data prior to being uploaded.